tpberntsen/curves/src/Cmdty.Curves.Python/README.md

 the pandas.Series used to represent forward curves, and pandas.Period for the delivery period of an input forward contract or derived forward curve.

-For details of more advanced usage, view the docstrings for either of these functions and the Jupyter Notebook curves_quick_start_tutorial.ipynb which can be found in the samples/python/ directory of the cmdty/curves GitHub repository.
+For details of more advanced usage, view the docstrings for either of these functions and the Jupyter Notebook [curves_quick_start_tutorial](https://github.com/cmdty/curves/blob/master/samples/python/curves_quick_start_tutorial.ipynb).

 ### Bootstrapper
 The basic functionality of the method bootstrap_contracts is to take a set of forward prices, for contracts with overlapping